 Across the street is Radio City Music Hall where one can take a wonderful backstage tour.
 Bordering Rockefeller Center is the famous Diamond District – a solid block of jewelry merchants.

 Heading on to Midtown East, take pictures of the Chrysler Building, United Nations, Grand Central Terminal, and the famous Empire State Building.
-Built in only 410 days, the Empire State Building boasts 2 observatories and has been the site of many movies.
-For a unique experience, the Museum of Sex is just a few blocks down from the ESB.
+Built in only 410 days, the Empire State Building boasts two observatories and has been the site of many movies.

 Walking west from the Empire State Building, you will quickly run into the world renown MACY’s.
 This is the flagship store covering an entire block and home to the MACY’s Thanksgiving Day Parade.